 MONTHLY COVID-19 IN CHILDREN

-It reports on the epidemiology and clinical characteristics of laboratory confirmed COVID-19 among children and adolescents aged ≤18 years, South Africa, 1 March – 13 February 2020.
+This report is made up of epidemiology and clinical characteristics of laboratory confirmed COVID-19 among children and adolescents aged ≤18 years in South Africa (1 March 2020 – 28 August 2021)